 Something as simple as sharing our “11 Online Reputation Management Techniques for Doctors” could make a world difference in the way your staff interact with patients outside the hospital.

 The best way to ensure that your organization can withstand even the worst public relations crises is by working with a digital marketing agency.
-This is not an area where you should be unusually thrifty.
+This is NOT an area where you should be thrifty.
 Here’s why you can’t afford not to hire this type of help:

-- A single negative article on the first page of search results can cost your company a whopping 22% of business.
+- A single negative article on the first page of search results can cost your company a whopping 22 percent of the business.